 Interestingly, reading aloud to children helps boost not only their vocabularies but also their understanding of grammatical rules and nuances which forms the basis for later learning to read.
 Simply talking to children also helps boost their vocabularies as well.
 The more parents talk to their children, the higher their IQs tested at ages three and above (Frey, 2015).

-Starting to Teach a Toddler to Read
+Tips to Teach a Toddler to Read

 With all the positive research supporting the idea of reading for toddlers, you may come away from this wondering just how you’re supposed to do that.
 Below, we’ve collected several fun and easy-to-implement strategies for teaching a toddler to read.

 - Read to your toddler.
 The above research shows how important this step is.
 Children who are read to become literate, period.
 Even when your child can read independently, it’s important to read to him or her.
 Choose books to read aloud to your child every day.
 Some series recommendations are Paddington, Ramona, Mrs. Piggle-Wiggle, Little House on the Prarie, or Hank the Cowdog, just to name a few.

 - Sing and teach letter songs.
 This goes along with step 2 and helps solidify what your toddler is learning.
 It also takes the alphabet from the abstract to the concrete when toddlers can relate what they’ve been taught to something else they’re being taught.
 An online preschool curriculum is perfect for this!
 The videos and games can help them master the concepts you’re consistently teaching.

 - Teach short words.
 Some parents prefer to teach the alphabet first while others skip that step and move